kitchun0402/wallet-keeper/README.md

 # Wallet Keeper

 This project is built with React and styled-components.
-Reduc, CI/CD, Unit tests and E2E tests are covered.
+Redux, CI/CD, Unit tests and E2E tests are covered.

 ## Table of Content